Nonreciprocal current induced by dissipation in time-reversal symmetric systems: Abstract

 \section{Abstract}

 We study nonreciprocal current response in noncentrosymmetric crystals under time-reversal symmetry.
-We show that the nonreciprocal current appears in a dissipative system through interband processes.
-The nonreciprocal current is inversely proportional to the lifetime $\tau$ and has a close relationship to the geometric quantity called the shift vector.
-The current mechanism is suitable for minigap systems where the energy gap and relaxation strength are comparable.
-We present a numerical simulation of the nonreciprocal current in the one-dimensional Rice--Mele model.
+We reveal that the nonreciprocal current appears in a dissipative system through interband processes.
+We derive a formula for the nonreciprocal current using the Green's function technique.
+The nonreciprocal current of the present mechanism turns out to be of $O(1/\tau)$ ($\tau$: the lifetime of Bloch electrons) and arises from the shift of the electron wave packet during the interband processes which has a geometric origin.
+We present a numerical simulation of the nonreciprocal current in the one-dimensional Rice--Mele model and give its order estimation for nonmagnetic polar semiconductors.